simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 The individual fields like `year`, `month` and so on are expressions themselves.
 This means that you can use operators and comparisons on them.
-To obtain the current date or the current time as an expression, use the `currentDate` and `currentDateAndTime` constants provided by moor.
+To obtain the current date or the current time as an expression, use the `currentDate` and `currentDateAndTime` constants provided by drift.

 You can also use the `+` and `-` operators to add or subtract a duration from a time column: